openshift/openshift-ansible/roles/openshift_storage_nfs_lvm/README.md

 ## Example Playbook

 With this playbook, 2 5Gig lvm partitions are created, named stg5g0003 and stg5g0004
 Both of them are mounted into `/exports/openshift` directory.
 Both directories are exported via NFS.  json files are created in /root.

     - hosts: nfsservers
-      become: no
       remote_user: root
       gather_facts: no
       roles: